2AUK/SFED/README.md

 The last two flags, p and T are the density and temperature respectively.
 Both are optional, as the default for p is 0.03342285869 A^-3 - the density of water.
 The temperature is by default at 300K.

+If the PSE-n closure is used, an additional parameter `-n` must be specificed with the value for n used.

 The data for running the unit tests are not available yet here due to size restrictions.
 I'm working on it though.